poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c03-stang-assignment.md

     them is a major outlier and the thickest category is ever so slightly off.
 I would not trust my bridges, skyscrapers, heavy machinery, and aerospace craft on this evidence.

+**redoing q4:**

+- this graph without the outlier now appears as a linear relationship between E and mu

+- also, looking at the thickness, we can somewhat observe an inverse relationship between thickness and E/mu - the thinnest one has a lot of points up in the high corners, and the thickest has all in the lowest corner

+- because of this, I would tend to say now that it actually contradicts the statement - there’s divided groupings of thicknesses with differing properties.

+- I would shy away from saying that this data is conclusive - it’s pretty limited, and the data wasn’t even collected in the same way. further testing is definitely necessary, because each thickness only has 6 data points.

 # References